kdflint/members-ship/README.md

 (Will have to re-do with any code upgrade.)

-Add Formilla inclusion script to sites/all/modules/system/html.tpl.php
+Add Formilla inclusion script and title substitution scripts to modules/system/html.tpl.php

 ### Style Extensions